Impact of Elections on the Indian Economic Market: History So Far

 The stock market experienced periods of volatility, with fluctuations in response to election-related news and expectations.
 However, the outcome of the election, which resulted in a decisive victory for the Bharatiya Janata Party (BJP) and the re-election of Prime Minister Narendra Modi, was met with a positive market response, as it provided a sense of stability and continuity for investors.

 Post-election, the market witnessed a significant upswing, with several key stock indices reaching record highs.
-This rally was attributed to the expectations of continued economic reforms and policy continuity under the BJP-led government.
+This rally was attributed to the expectations of continued economic reforms and policy continuity under the BJP government.

 The government's pro-business stance and emphasis on initiatives such as "Make in India" and infrastructure development were seen as favourable for the market.
 Additionally, the ease of doing business, tax reforms, and efforts to attract foreign investment were viewed positively by investors.

-However, some exogenic and endogenic factors didn’t allow for the full realization of this growth.
-These include global trade tensions, structural issues in critical sectors, and challenges in the baking sector.
+However, some exogenic and endogenic factors did not allow for the full realisation of this growth.
+These include global trade tensions, structural issues in critical sectors, and challenges in the banking sector.

 Let’s Rewind

-We can also look at the performance of Sensex in the past five Lok Sabha elections to gauge the performance of what it has been like in the markets three months before and after the elections.
+Let us now look at the performance of the Sensex in the past five Lok Sabha election periods to gauge how the markets moved three months before and three months after the elections.

 Voting Phase